wdahman/clarity/apps/website/components/table/README.md

 toc: true
 ---

-A table displays information in a grid of rows and columns providing a method of organizining information in way that facilitates comparisons to discover patterns and insights.
+A table displays information in a grid of rows and columns providing a method of organizing information in way that facilitates comparisons to discover patterns and insights.

 ## Usage